ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 }
 ```

 The first row in each spreadsheet is the element description.
 Lets remove those for our data tables.
-This information is already present in the [https://ndar.nih.gov/data_dictionary.html?source=ABCD&submission=ALL](ABCD Data Dictionaries).
+This information is already present in the [ABCD Data Dictionaries](https://ndar.nih.gov/data_dictionary.html?source=ABCD&submission=ALL).
 ```r
 for (p in 1:length(tables)) {
     dt = tables[[p]]